Asian houbara: Behaviour and ecology

 The male houbara displays initially with the neck upright and the feathers on the base of the neck erected.
 A few feathers on the head are also erected while walking slowly, with one foot moved carefully and placed just ahead of the other.
 This is followed by a more vigorous phase of running either in a line or in a circle around a few bushes while the neck is tucked back into an "S".
 The neck feathers are erected and cover the head.
 The feet are raised in a measured gait and the neck is swayed from side to side.
-A low sound of breathing may be heard but only at very close.
+A low sound of breathing may be heard but only at close range.
 Males will call during display and if there are no potential mates, the display may be repeated.
 When a mate appears to be receptive, the male puffs up the black feathers on the sides of the neck so that it appears like a black collar or ruff and walks towards the female while twisting his body from side to side.
 The males mate with multiple females and after mating, the female alone builds the nest and incubates.
 The clutch consists of 2–4 eggs laid in a bare scrape on the ground.
 The eggs hatch after about 23 days and as in all bustards, the nidifugous chicks leave the nest immediately after hatching and follow the mother which picks insects and passes them to the chicks with her beak.
 The young fledge in about 30 days but remain close to their mother for several months.

 When pursued by falcons (such as the saker falcon or peregrine falcon) in falconry, the bustard rises into the air and spirals to avoid being struck.
 It has been claimed that it also defends itself by defecating on the falcon, the sticky green faeces causing the falcon to crash to the ground with wings stuck.

 This species is omnivorous taking seeds, berries, insects and other invertebrates.
 They do not drink water and obtain all the moisture they need from their diet.
 Tenebrionid beetles were found to be especially numerous in one study.
 Plant material makes up more of their diet during the non-breeding season.